mikedugan/StyleCI/README.md

 ## Documentation

 This project is at a very early stage, and there is no documentation as yet.
+StyleCI This is currently being used to analyse all my open source Laravel repos, so check it out at https://styleci.grahamjcampbell.co.uk/.

 ## License

 GNU AFFERO GENERAL PUBLIC LICENSE

-StyleCI Is A PHP CMS Powered By Laravel 5 And Sentry
+StyleCI Is A PHP Coding Style Continuous Integration Service

 Copyright (C) 2014  Graham Campbell